-These permission can be assigned to a user directly or to a group which can be assigned to a user.
-For eg; the group “admin” can be assigned all of these permissions, wherein the “support” group may only have “change_blog” permission.
-That would mean only an admin user can add or delete a blog.
-Role based access control would come into play when you check for these permission in your views, templates or APIs.
+You can assign permission to a user or a group.
+For instance, you can give all the permissions to the group “admin”.
+You can ensure that the “support” group gets only the “change_blog” permission.
+This way only an admin user can add or delete a blog.
+You need Role-Based Access control for this kind of permission in your views, templates or APIs.

-Permissions can be checked in a view using has a _perm method or a decorator.
+To check permissions in a view, use has a _perm method or a decorator.
 The User object provides the method has_perm(perm, obj=None), where perm is “.” and returns True if the user has the permission.

-You can also use a decorator ‘permission_required(perm, login_url=None, raise_exception=False)’ to check the permission.
+You can also use a decorator ‘permission_required(perm, login_url=None, raise_exception=False)’.
 This decorator also takes permission in the form “.”.
-In addition to that it also takes a login_url which you use to pass the url to your login/error page.
-If the user does not have the required permission, then he would be redirected to that url.
+Additionally, it also takes a login_url which can be used to pass the URL to your login/error page.
+If the user does not have the required permission, then he will be redirected to this URL.

 from Django.contrib.auth.decorators import permission_required